Design-Based Causal Inference with Missing Outcomes: Missingness Mechanisms, Imputation-Assisted Randomization Tests, and Covariate Adjustment: Constructing Finite-Population-Exact and Powerful Randomization Tests with Missing Outcomes

-Note that the above example is intended to illustrate the necessity of re-imputation compared with the one-shot imputation approach instead of to show the superior performance of the imputation and re-imputation approach over classic randomization tests based on non-informative imputation such as median or mean imputation.
-If we use median/mean imputation in the above example, the imputed outcomes will always be $(1, 0, 0.5, 0.5)$ for all six possible treatment assignments $\mathbf{Z}^{(n)}$ $(n=1,\dots, 6)$, and the corresponding $p$-value is $1/3$, which is the same as the $p$-value reported by the imputation and re-imputation approach.
+The above example is intended to illustrate the necessity of re-imputation compared with the one-shot imputation approach.
+It is not to show the superior performance of the imputation and re-imputation approach over classic randomization tests based on non-informative imputation (e.g., median or mean imputation).
+If we use median/mean imputation in the above example, the imputed outcomes will always be $(1, 0, 0.5, 0.5)$ for all six possible treatment assignments $\mathbf{Z}^{(s)}$ $(s=1,\dots, 6)$, and the corresponding $p$-value is $1/3$, which is the same as the $p$-value reported by the imputation and re-imputation approach.
 This is because there is no covariate information or imbalance of missingness proportion among the treated versus control groups in this simple example.
 In Section~\ref{subsec: simulation studies}, we will conduct comprehensive simulation studies to show that, when covariate information is available, compared with the commonly used non-informative imputation approach in design-based causal inference, the imputation and re-imputation approach can increase statistical power by making better use of the covariate information.

 Here are some additional remarks on Algorithm~\ref{alg: part}. \begin{remark}\emph{ For the full imputed outcomes $\widehat{\mathbf{Y}}=(\widehat{\mathbf{Y}}_{1},\dots, \widehat{\mathbf{Y}}_{K})$, in which $\widehat{\mathbf{Y}}_{k}=(\widehat{Y}_{11k},\dots, \widehat{Y}_{In_{I}k})$, we have each $\widehat{Y}_{ijk}=Y_{ijk}^{*}=Y_{ijk}$ if missing indicator $M_{ijk}=0$ and $\widehat{Y}_{ijk}$ equals the outcome value imputed by some pre-specified imputation algorithm $\mathcal{G}$ if $M_{ijk}=1$. } \end{remark}